dylanjones784/Markdown-Guide/BestPractiseGuide.md

 If more radical changes are made to an API, such as removing fields or renaming them, the relationship between the resources will have changed and can possibly interrupt a client’s usage.
 Due to this, this method may not be the best fit.
 The following approaches may be more suitable in this situation.

-Versioning through the URI
+## Versioning through the URI
 The URI for each resource exposed will include a version indicator of the API.
 For example, if we wanted to make a request to the 2.0 version of the book API, a request would look like this:

 Example of the URI having the versioning.
 Response.

 URIs from previous versions must still be usable by the client, which does mean that we must violate the principle of having each URI refer to a unique resource.

 Example of the URI from a prior version.

-The previous URIs should return the resource that is the same as their original schema.
+The previous URIs should return the resource that is the same as their original schema

 Example of the response body that matches the old schema.

 As you can probably see, this can get quite cumbersome and complicated as the API grows and evolves.
 HATEOAS would be complex to implement as each link would also have to include the version number.

-Versioning through a Custom Request Header
+## Versioning through a Custom Request Header
 An easier, more consistent method of versioning the API is to include the API version indicator in the request headers.
 This method avoids the complexity of including the version for resources across the versions.
 Example of the request with the Version 1